 Top image: Detail from the schematic of aerotropolis by John D. Kasarda.
 Shared at Wikipedia by permission of the author.

 Jo Laurie Penrose, AICP, is vice-chair for outreach for the APA Transportation Planning Division.
 She has produced two editions of the TPD's premier publication State of Transportation Planning.

 A planner for 16 years, Chad Bowman, EDFP, has worked in various disciplines including community development, land use planning, and economic development.
-Bowman recently launched his own planning firm, Bow & Aero Planning Management.
-His portfolio includes a contract with Division of Housing and Community Development to work on master plan implementation.
-Previously, he worked as an economic development planner for the City of Fort Worth; a long range planner for the City of DeSoto, Texas; and a Senior Planner, Real Estate and Commercial Development Manager, and Aerotropolis Master Plan Project Manager for the City of Memphis.
+Bowman recently launched his planning firm, Bow & Aero Planning Management.
+His portfolio includes a contract with the Division of Housing and Community Development to work on master plan implementation.
+Previously, he worked as an economic development planner for the City of Fort Worth; a long loner for the City of DeSoto, Texas; and a Senior Planner, Real Estate and Commercial Development Manager, and Aerotropolis Master Plan Project Manager for the City of Memphis.

 Kirsten Berry, AICP, began as the Aerotropolis CIDs (AACIDs) Program Director in May 2015.
-At AACID, she is responsible for managing all of the CID’s beautification and transportation projects as well as coordinating with local, regional and state agencies.
-Prior to joining AACIDs, Kirsten spent previous years as a Senior Transportation Planner and Project Manager for a private engineering and planning consulting firm focusing on transportation and environmental planning projects.
+At AACID, she is responsible for managing all of the CID's beautification and transportation projects as well as coordinating with local, regional, and state agencies.
+Before joining AACIDs, Kirsten spent previous years as a Senior Transportation Planner and Project Manager for a private engineering and planning consulting firm focusing on transportation and environmental planning projects.
 She graduated with a Masters of City and Regional Planning from Georgia Institute of Technology in 2010 and went on to get her American Institute of Certified Planners certification in 2013.